ITU-BDSA23-GROUP19/Chirp/docs/report.md

 ![Activity Diagram over the User journey for the non-authorized Webpage.](diagrams/Non-Authorized.png)

 When authorized, the user starts in the public timeline.
 From here they can interact with the navigation tab and main page below.
 In the navigation tab, the user can move to their own timeline, see their profile and logout.
 From their Profile, they can see what information related to them is being stored and they can choose to delete all data about them and then log out.
-In the main page below, the user can see messages of themselves and others, Cheep (Post) new messages and follow/unfollow other users.
+In the main page below, the user can see the messages of themselves and others, Cheep (Post) new messages and follow/unfollow other users.
 The cheep will only post if its amount of characters is between 1-160, otherwise it throws an error (\* currently the program doesn't catch this error, so it crashes instead).
-When pressing follow, the user follows the pressed user and if the user is following they can unfollow instead.
+When pressing follow, the user will follow the pressed user and if the user is following, they can unfollow instead.

 ![Activity Diagram over the User journey for the authorized Webpage.](diagrams/Authorized.png)

 ## Sequence of functionality/calls trough _Chirp!_

-Below is a UML sequence diagram that illustrates the flow of messages when a user sends an HTTP request to our application.
+Below is a UML sequence diagram that illustrates the flow of messages when a user sends an HTTP request to see our website to our application.
 The methods that are called are named, and the responses are shown as well.
 At the end of the flow the fully rendered webpage is returned to the user and the Public Timeline is shown.

 ![Illustration of the _Chirp!_ the process of going onto the website as a UML sequence diagram.](diagrams/ChirpUMLSequence.png)